kongteckmee/chinese_to_begin/README.md

 STRIPE_SECRET_KEY|`<STRIPE_SECRET_KEY>`

 4. SQlite3 is the local database for this Django project.
-5. All the necessary dependencies that listed in **requirements.txt** file need to be downloaded in order to run this project, by running the command at the terminal `pip3 install -r requirements.text`
+5. All the necessary dependencies that listed in **requirements.txt** file need to be downloaded in order to run this project, by running the command at the terminal `pip3 install -r requirements.txt`
 6. Create a local development server by running the command `python3 manage.py runserver`.

 ### Deployment to Heroku